Travelling to Paris: A 2 Day Itinerary

 Have a lie in.
 Go on, we know you had a good time last night.
 Besides, you’re on holiday.
 Once you’ve got up and got dressed (into something devastatingly chic, naturally), we recommend a quick coffee and croissant at one of the many charming little cafes that will inevitably be on your doorstep.
 Sit outside on the pavement in true flâneur style.

-After you’ve caffeined-up, get yourself to the Tuileries Gardens.
+After you’ve caffeined-up, get yourself to the Tuileries Gardens for the second of your Paris 2 day itinerary.
 At one end, you have the Musée de l'Orangerie, home to Claude Monet’s famous water lily panoramas.
 The building was purpose-built for the paintings, so make sure you take a look.
 At the other end of the Gardens is the Musée du Louvre.
 If you haven’t seen the Mona Lisa in real life, it’s brilliant, but small and rather taken over by throngs of selfie sticks and tourists (eye roll).
 With almost 400,000 objects and displays, you’ll definitely be able to find something that will take your fancy.
 Have a wander and get lost in the bowels of the giant museum.
 It’s part of the charm of it.
 If you’re lucky, you may end up having an exhibition room all to yourself.

 No whistle-stop, Paris 2 day itinerary would be complete without a visit to the legendary Montmartre.
 Head to Place Blanche, and it is in this square that you will see the famous neon windmill of the Moulin Rouge in the bohemian and buzzing Clichy Boulevard area.